DisCoTec/discotec.github.io/2019/forte.md

 1. __Full papers__ (page limit: up to 15 pages + 2 pages references)

-   A regular paper submission describes thorough and complete research results in the scope of the conference.
+   A full paper submission describes thorough and complete research results in the scope of the conference.

 2. __Short papers__ (page limit: up to 6 pages + 2 pages references)